bitrise-io/devcenter/docs/builds/build-numbering-and-app-versioning.md

 ## Set up app versioning automatically on Bitrise

-Track the version of your app in its git repository by modifying the file containing the essential information about the app (for example, the `info.plist` file for iOS apps and the `AndroidManifest.xml` file for Android apps).
+Track the version of your app in its git repository by modifying the file containing the essential information about the app (for example, the `Info.plist` file for iOS apps and the `AndroidManifest.xml` file for Android apps).

 Bitrise has two steps to do this for you.
 These two steps can insert the Bitrise build number or some other specified number into their respective files: